carvel-dev/carvel/site/content/kapp-controller/docs/latest/private-registry-auth.md

 title: Authenticating to Private Registires
 ---

-In order for kapp-controller to pull imgpkg bundles or images from registries requiring authentication, kapp-controller supports a workflow to more easily manage Kubernetes secrets and use them as part of working with PackageRepositories or PackageInstalls.
+To pull imgpkg bundles or images from registries requiring authentication, kapp-controller supports a workflow to more easily manage Kubernetes secrets and use them as part of working with PackageRepositories or PackageInstalls.

-In addition to having kapp-controller installed, when [secretgen-controller](https://github.com/vmware-tanzu/carvel-secretgen-controller) is installed on the same cluster, kapp-controller will create secrets that are used when PackageRepositories or PackageInstalls are created.
+In addition to having kapp-controller installed, when [secretgen-controller](https://github.com/vmware-tanzu/carvel-secretgen-controller) is installed on the same cluster, kapp-controller will create [placeholder secrets](#placeholder-secrets) that are used when PackageRepositories or
+PackageInstalls are created.
 These secrets are then populated by secretgen-controller and will contain all "exported" registry credentials stored on a cluster as Kubernetes secrets.